 Our Ovarian Cancer Symptoms Poster was developed with feedback from the New Zealand Gynaecological Cancer Group.
 It features Alisi, a young pacific woman diagnosed in her twenties with high-grade serous and low-grade serous ovarian cancer.

 Maori and Pacific women experience higher incidence and mortality from ovarian cancer compared to non-Maori and non-Pacific women.
 In addition younger people are more likely to experience delays to their diagnosis.
 Though ovarian cancer typically presents in older age - diagnoses in the under 45s age group account for one in eight cases overall, and as many as one in three Maori and Pacific women.

 In 2021 we sent this poster to every GP practice in New Zealand.
 We encourage you to download and print a copy to display in waiting rooms and toilets.
 We can also provide printed business cards with symptoms.
 Contact us to request printed copies.

 Cure Our Ovarian Cancer is the New Zealand Ovarian Cancer charity.
-We are dedicated to improving outcomes for all women affected by ovarian cancer.
+We are committed to improving outcomes for women affected by ovarian cancer.

-Locally we fund awareness and advocacy - to improve diagnosis, treatment and research of ovarian cancer.
+Locally we fund awareness, advocacy and research - to improve diagnosis, treatment and research of ovarian cancer.

 Globally we work with charitable partners in the UK, Australia, Canada and the US to fundraise for research to improve the survival of a rarer ovarian cancer that disproportionately affects younger women.